COS301-SE-2023/Avalanche/readme.md

 ## Repository Breakdown
 ```
 .
+├── /Docs - Contains all of our documentation for the project
 ├── /backend - Contains the frontend application
-└── /frontend - Contains the backend application
+├── /frontend - Contains the backend application
+└── /logs - Contains the changelogs for the project
 ```

 ## Documentation